Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

     and
     [jidoujisho](https://github.com/lrorpilla/jidoujisho).
-    Although it may be possible to replicate certain parts of the setup with these card exporters, it is very likely that certain features will be missing.
+    Although it may be possible to replicate certain parts of the setup with these card exporters, it is almost certain that select features will be missing.

 ## Anki Desktop